jgm/gitit/README.markdown

 Acknowledgements
 ================

-I borrowed some ideas about visual layout from Jeff Barczewski's fork of Simon Rozet's `git-wiki`.
+The visual layout is shamelessly borrowed from Wikipedia.

 The code in `Gitit/State.hs` is based on http://hpaste.org/5957 by mightybyte, as revised by dbpatterson.

+The stylesheets are influenced by Wikipedia's stylesheets and by the bluetrip CSS framework (see BLUETRIP-LICENSE).
+Some of the icons in `img/icons` come from bluetrip as well.